AleDenshi/comfy.guide/content/client/gpg.md

 Run the `adduid` command to add identities to the key, and the `deluid` command to delete old ones.

-> Please note: Signatures made for older IDs will not be valid for the new oens.
+> Please note: Signatures made for older IDs will not be valid for the new ones.

 ## File Signature and Verification